 Want to make some extra spending money?
 Looking to get some real life experience in a field of interest?
 There are often job opportunities in and around Prince George's County for young people.
 For more information visit the M-NCPP website at www.pgxtremeteens.com/For_Your_Future_Jobs

 The Prince George's County Youth@Work/Summer Youth Enrichment Program (SYEP) provides an opportunity for young people across the County to participate in career development, life-skills training and summer employment opportunities.
+The deadline for applications is March 24.
 Visit their website at www.princegeorgescountymd.gov/sites/summeryouth for more information.

 The city of Bowie, Maryland will hold an employment fair for students and young adults ages 15-24 who are looking for full or part-time employment.
 Local employers will be on hand to take applications and conduct on-site interviews.
 The event will take place on Saturday, March 25 from 9 a.m. until noon in the City of Bowie gymnasium at 4100 Northview Drive in Bowie.
 For information contact 301-809-2383 or 301-809-3033.